Lecturers

 Introduction to Virtual Mobility: Presentation by the Erasmus+ Virtual mobility

-The role of COLMAN as the coordinating institution is threefold: Lead the consortium in collaboration about Internationalization at Home, advance the project’s agenda on a national and international level, and manage progress made by the consortium and by each individual partner institution.
+The role of COLMAN as the coordinating institution was threefold: Lead the consortium in collaboration about Internationalization at Home, advance the project’s agenda on a national and international level, and manage progress made by the consortium and by each individual partner institution.

 VISITING LECTURER TRACKS